-Logitech's RGB keyboard.
-Fullsize with one column of macro keys.
+A Logitech RGB keyboard, backlit, full-sized and with a column of configurable macro keys.

 Ranked in these QuestionsQuestion Ranking

-Because the Romer-G switches actually have LEDs inside them, which is impossible with MX, Kailh, Topre, etc. switches, it's very difficult for any of the light to bleed out.
+Because the Romer-G switches actually have LEDs inside them, which is impossible with switches like Cherry MX, Kailh or Topre, it's very difficult for any of the light to bleed out.
 It still happens a bit, but not much.

 Pro LUA scripting